Reporting & Request Forms

 What is Sexual Misconduct?

-If you have experienced sexual misconduct or sexual discrimination, we ask that you report or seek assistance as soon as possible.
-We recognize that deciding whether to make a report and choosing how to proceed are personal decisions that may evolve over time.
-At the time a report is made, you do not have to decide whether to request a particular course of action.
-In addition, you do not need to be certain whether an incident is defined as sexual misconduct.
-Again, our goal is to provide a safe learning environment for all.
+If you experience or have experienced sexual harassment or sexual misconduct, we ask that you report or seek assistance as soon as possible.
+We recognize that deciding whether to make a report is a personal decision.
+A decision that may evolve over time.
+At the time a report is made, you do not have to decide on a particular course of action.
+Reports are held privately and only those who need to know will have access.